-What if you could test an athletes 1 rep max (1RM) every single session?
+What if you could accurately estimate an athletes one repetition maximum (1RM) every single session?

 What is a 1RM?

 A one repetition maximum, or 1RM, is the amount of weight you can lift on a given exercise for a single repetition.
 It is a measure of your strength and technical ability on a given exercise.
 A true 1RM is uncovered by progressively lifting heavier loads until you find the weight you can no longer lift.
 This process is quite time consuming and fatiguing due to the high intensity of the test.
 There is a growing opinion among coaches that 1RM testing is a potentially dangerous and impractical way to track progress (1, 2).
 Instead opting for force plate tests such as an IMPT, given its time efficiency and strong correlation to athletic performance (3, 4).
 Another popular method is to use an estimated 1RM (e1RM) to predict their maximum strength levels from a series of submaximal sets.

 The 1RM or e1RM number can then be utilised either simply as a marker of training progress or to inform training and programming decisions such as in percentage based training programs.

 1RMs and percentage based programming